-There are currently 2.2 million CoreLogic shares held short by investors – that's known as CoreLogic's "short interest".
-This figure is 108.5% up from 1.1 million last month.
+There are currently 2.8 million CoreLogic shares held short by investors – that's known as CoreLogic's "short interest".
+This figure is 32.1% down from 4.2 million last month.

 There are a few different ways that this level of interest in shorting CoreLogic shares can be evaluated.

-CoreLogic's "short interest ratio" (SIR) is the quantity of CoreLogic shares currently shorted divided by the average quantity of CoreLogic shares traded daily (recently around 685686.8902439).
-CoreLogic's SIR currently stands at 3.28.
-In other words for every 100,000 CoreLogic shares traded daily on the market, roughly 3280 shares are currently held short.
+CoreLogic's "short interest ratio" (SIR) is the quantity of CoreLogic shares currently shorted divided by the average quantity of CoreLogic shares traded daily (recently around 1.2 million).
+CoreLogic's SIR currently stands at 2.28.
+In other words for every 100,000 CoreLogic shares traded daily on the market, roughly 2280 shares are currently held short.